datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 `@script`
-Here we add DESC to the order by command, to order results from high to low.
+Here we add DESC,or descending, keyword, to the order by clause, to order results from high to low.

 This returns the 10 highest order value records from the order table.